Deryck Whibley: Personal life

 Whibley married fellow singer Avril Lavigne in 2006.
 The couple occasionally performed together and have spoken about their relationship in interviews.
 Whibley and Lavigne began dating when she was 19 years old, after being friends since she was 17.
 The wedding was held on July 15, 2006.
 About 110 guests attended the wedding, which was held at a private estate in Montecito, California.
 After a little over three years of marriage, Lavigne filed for divorce on October 9, 2009, and the divorce was finalised on November 16, 2010.

 On August 30, 2015, Whibley married model Ariana Cooper in Los Angeles.
 Their first child was born in February 2020.
 Their second child was born in February 2023.
 They lived in Encino from 2016 to 2020.

 On October 8, 2024, Whibley released a memoir, Walking Disaster.
-In the memoir, he alleged that the former manager of Sum 41, Greig Nori, psychologically and sexually abused him for several years, and had "groomed" him.
+In the memoir, he alleged that the former manager of Sum 41, Greig Nori, psychologically and sexually abused him for several years, and had groomed him.
 According to Whibley, he met Nori at age 16, when the latter was 34.
 He alleged that the manager offered him drugs and accused him of homophobia when he attempted to end their relationship.
 Nori, who has denied the allegations, hired a defamation lawyer in response.
 He was fired as the band's manager in 2005, at Whibley's request.
 Nori is the co-lead vocalist of Treble Charger.

 Health issues

-Whibley has chronic back pain due to a series of back injuries, starting with a slipped disc during a 2007 concert.
+Whibley has chronic back pain due to a series of back injuries, starting with a herniated disc during a 2007 concert.

 On August 5, 2010, Whibley was hospitalized after he was attacked in a bar in Japan late at night by three unknown individuals.
-After an MRI scan, it was revealed that Whibley herniated a disc in his back for the 14th time.
+After an MRI scan, it was revealed that Whibley herniated a disc in his back for the second time.
 Although advised against performing, Whibley rejoined the band on August 8 in Osaka for the Summer Sonic Festival.
 The back injuries, alongside severe anxiety, caused Whibley to self-medicate with alcohol.
 Whibley again injured his back in April 2013, causing him to miss shows.

-On May 17, 2014, Whibley announced that, a month earlier, he had been hospitalized for alcoholism with severe liver and kidney damage.
+On April 14, 2014, Whibley poured what would be his last drink, he collapsed on his kitchen floor and passed out from severe pain.
+He was rushed to the hospital and put in a Medically Induced Coma for alcoholism.
+He woke up a week later at Cedars Sinai Hospital. with severe liver and kidney damage.

 On July 31, 2024, Sum 41 cancelled several tour dates after Whibley had again injured his back.